-Kelly Melville testified that the Intoxilyzer 8000 used in this case was sent to FDLE in Tallahassee prior to the date of the breath test by common carrier and returned by the same method.
-Melville testified that when the machine arrived at the Orange County Sheriff's Office, she conducted an agency inspection before placing the machine back in service.
-Alkema's breath test was conducted on March 18, 2012.
-The February 16, 2012 agency inspection report and the breath test affidavit that lists the last agency inspection date as February 16, 2012, were admitted into evidence at the hearing.
+Kelly Melville testified that the Intoxilyzer 8000 used in this case was sent to FDLE in Tallahassee prior to the date of the agency inspection by common carrier and returned by the same method.
+She stated that the machine is placed in a box and taped closed.
+Melville testified that there was a Department inspection conducted before the machine was returned to the Orange County Sheriff's Office.
+Melville also testified that when the machine arrived at the Orange County Sheriff's Office, she conducted an agency inspection before placing the machine back in service.
+The agency inspection report dated January 18, 2012 and the breath test affidavit that lists the last agency inspection date as January 18, 2012, were admitted into evidence at the hearing.
+Based on the foregoing, the Court finds that Webster has failed to demonstrate that the Department did not substantially comply with the administrative rules.